We are currently experiencing internet and phone issues in some of our centres. For all enquiries, please contact mail@hearandsay.com.au.

 Speech Therapy Lesson With Child

-For older children, books which feature characters who also have hearing loss can encourage inclusivity and normalise wearing hearing technology.
+For older children, books that feature characters who also have hearing loss can encourage inclusivity and normalise wearing hearing technology.

 • Freddie and the Fairy, Julia Donaldson